Nucana/Nucana/README.md

 Hi there!

+I'm a Junior Front-End Developer and Designer, UX Designer and I have a BBA.

-- 🌱 I’m currently learning Front-end Development and Java!
+🌱 Currently learning Java!